sedostheatre/sedos.co.uk/input/news/2021-06-06-a-new-commitment-to-diversity-and-inclusion.md

 **Central London drama societies to emerge from Covid with a new commitment to diversity and inclusion**

 Three of the largest central London amateur drama societies have been regularly meeting during the pandemic to talk honestly about the issues they face regarding diversity and inclusion in their societies.
-As each society embarks upon plans to return to in-person events, they have together launched [London Drama Societies](https://www.londondramasocieties.co.uk), a working group with the aim of promoting and facilitating a greater degree of diversity and inclusion in all areas of activity of London amateur dramatics societies.\
+As each society embarks upon plans to return to in-person events, they have together launched **[London Drama Societies](https://www.londondramasocieties.co.uk)**, a working group with the aim of promoting and facilitating a greater degree of diversity and inclusion in all areas of activity of London amateur dramatics societies.\
 \
 Membership of London Drama Societies commits each member society to the following mission statement:\
 \